 The audience chat has a life of its own.
 Often at the beginning of a performance, audience members will ask where other people are physically located and have conversations between each other.
 During the performance, the audience can respond to and commentate on the action of the performance, embellish the narrative or provide a counterpoint.
 Obviously every audience is different, making every performance significantly different - sometimes an audience may be very quiet but at other times very chatty.

-Audience text can also be used by players within the performance, such as repeated or responded to in the performance.
-Another effective incorporation of audience chat into the performance is the projection of chat text and its subsequent capturing and re-presentation as a web cam image.
+Audience text can also be incorporated into the performance, for example repeated or responded to by the players.
+Another effective re-presentation of audience chat into the performance is the projection of chat text and its subsequent capturing and re-presentation as a web cam image, as shown in the screengrab below from Belonging by Avatar Body Collision (2007).

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.